mausimus/ShaderBeam/README.md

 Sometimes capture API can start lagging, press Ctrl+Shift+A to restart ShaderBeam and resync.

+You can also try disabling LCD Anti-retention (it's not necessary on OLEDs at all, only on LCDs) as it can introduce choppiness to the capture.

 #### > ShaderBeam isn't on top of my game

 Whenever this happens, press Ctrl+Shift+G to force ShaderBeam on top.